Idrissben/X-Ray-Processing/README.md

 X-Ray-Processing
 ==============================

-Using NLP and computer vision to detect/diagnose and label problems identified in X-Ray images
+Using NLP and computer vision to detect/diagnose and label problems identified in chest x-ray images

 Project Organization
 ------------